 Included in that last category are dangerously addictive opioids like oxycodone, hydrocodone, and methadone.
 Recently, opioids like these have caused a nationwide epidemic of addictions and overdoses.
 In 2017, prescription opioids accounted for more than 35% of all opioid overdose deaths according to the CDC.

 Besides the risk of addiction, these drugs are not even the best option for sciatica treatment since the condition is musculoskeletal and not chemical.
-However, many medical doctors prescribe them as their first line of treatment.
+Yet, many medical doctors prescribe them as their first line of treatment.
 And although they may cover up your symptoms a bit, they won’t do much to counteract your sciatica in the long-term.